Skip to main content

 • Ministry of Infrastructure and Public Services of the Province of Córdoba

-• UTN FRV (Facultad Regional Villa María): academic and technical contribution
+• UTN FRVM (Facultad Regional Villa María): academic and technical contribution

 Key Takeaways